codehouseRBLX/AntiBot/README.md

 # About

 You know those scam bots, right?
 The ones that join your game and chat messages to scam links over and over again.
+We know that these links do not give out the promised "reward", well, at least most of us do.
+It's really hard to detect if a user is a scam bot or not, since the bots can always change their meathod of "attack".
+By using machine learning, we can pool together tons of data to help make it easier to detect bots.